Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-8.md

 30. You are planning to launch an advertising campaign over the coming weekend to promote a new digital product.
 It is expected that there will be heavy spikes in load during the campaign period, and you can’t afford any downtime.
 You need additional compute resources to handle the additional load.
 What is the most cost-effective EC2 instance purchasing option for this job?
     - A. Savings Plans.
+      [Require a 1–3 year commitment ]
     - B. Spot Instances.
+      [Cheapest option, but they can be interrupted at any time if AWS needs capacity.]
     - C. Reserved Instances.
+      [Require a 1–3 year commitment and for steady state workloads predictable]
     - D. On-Demand Instances.

     <details markdown=1><summary markdown='span'>Answer</summary>